 - Thiamin – 51%.
 This is also known as B1 vitamin.
 This vitamin turns carbs into energy.
 This is crucial for oats since they are rich in carbs.
 Also, this vitamin keeps the heart healthy, the nerves, and the muscles.

 - Vitamin B6 – 6%.
 This vitamin makes more serotonin, a hormone for happiness.
 Also, it helps with sleeping and reducing anxiety too.

 - Calcium – 54 mg.
 This is a lot of calcium and that is not healthy for the guinea pig.
 The calcium is needed for small cavies that are still growing and developing.
 But, for grown guinea pigs it causes urinary problems.

 - Iron – 26%.
-This compound is preventing anemia and keeping blood in good health.
+This compound prevents anemia and keeps blood in good health.

 - Magnesium – 44%.
-The magnesium is a mineral that reduces and removes aches all over the body, especially in the muscles as well as the heart muscle.
+Magnesium is a mineral that reduces and removes aches all over the body, especially in the muscles as well as the heart muscle.
 So, it keeps the heart healthy as well!